-Below, we’ve found a great deal on a cruise — a fare advertised at $244!
+We recently found a great deal on a cruise from Carnival– a four-day cruise with a fare advertised at $244!

 As we said above, this low rate is for the lowest-grade room; an interior cabin.
 Lucky for us, an upgrade to an oceanview cabin so that we can have some natural light is just a few bucks extra — costing $259.

 But then come the additional charge for a second person, along with taxes and fees totaling nearly $200.
-Once we select to add in gratuities, you can see that our $244 fare has now more than tripled to $820!
+Once we selected to add in gratuities, our $244 fare has now more than tripled to $820!
 And that’s before we even step on the ship, buy a drink, or go on an excursion.

-You should still keep in mind that a trip for two people at less than $1,000 is a great deal.
+You should still keep in mind that a trip for two people at less than $1,000 is still an amazing deal.
 But you remember all those extra costs when it comes to understanding what those low advertised fares really end up costing.

 If you want to know how to get the cheapest rate on your cruise, read our 10 rules of cruise buying here.